A PIONEER ADVENTURE COMPANY ...

 Autumn Season:

-Hiring High Altitude Climbing Sherpa (Guide): USD 3000 Per Sherpa (If required by Member)
+Additional Cost for a High Altitude Climbing Sherpa: USD 4,500 (If required by client).

 Start Date End Date Price Season Status Booking